 In Fig. 3 the waves are continuous, but in Fig. 5 due to the presence of two mutually coupled lasers, there are pulse dynamics and amplified continuous pulses.
 It can also be seen that compared to (Fig. 2), the output of (Fig. 5) is placed in desirable conditions of absorption and gain.
-The noteworthy point is that in terms of
+The noteworthy point is that in terms of time, far more separable pulses will be obtained in the output.

 Fig. 5.
-Time evolution of absorption, Q and gain (G) and laser field intensity (I) in terms of time in two mutually coupled lasers with numerical values: (γ =0.04, A=5.6, B=5.8, a=1.8).
+Time evolution of absorption, Q and gain (G) and laser field intensity (I) in terms of time in two mutually coupled lasers with numerical values: $(\gamma=0.04, A=5.6, B=5.8, a=1.8)$.